 Ecommerce, on the other hand, refers to the specific sector of e-business that’s concerned with the online transaction of goods and services.
 You use your credit card to pay for a new laptop on Amazon, and Amazon ships the laptop to your home.

-Though there are exceptions to the rule, one major difference is that e-business typically stresseslong-term relationshipswhile e-commerce is concerned with individual transactions.
+The main difference between ecommerce and e-business is that e-business typically stresses long-term relationships while e-commerce is concerned with individual transactions.

 The Basics of E-Business